 In the case where only the small intestine is affected by Crohn’s disease, the risk of colon cancer is much lesser.

-So, yes, if you have Crohn’s disease you should go for the colonoscopy.
+So, yes, if you have Crohn’s disease you should go for the process.

 Q: Tapeworm: Is a colonoscopy a better option to diagnose than stool sample test?

 Doctors can diagnose Tapeworm only with symptoms.
 A simple stool sample test can confirm it.
-You need not go with colonoscopy test.
+You need not go with colon test.

 Q: Can endoscopy and colonoscopy detect typhoid bacteria in intestines?

 To detect a bacteria, you need a microscope.
-Colonoscopy cannot identify any typhoid bacteria.
+The process cannot identify any typhoid bacteria.

 Q: What is a Partial Colonoscopy?